fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/legend.md

 ## Customize a Legend

-You can customize a legend by assigning custom values to different properties of the `Legend` object under the `visualizationObj` object:
+You can customize a legend by assigning custom values to different properties of the `Legend` object in an object:

 ### Show/Hide Legend